 Kate O’ Shea is an artist with a social practice which includes printmaking, the production of ‘social spaces’ and publishing.
 Kate is currently co-producing Art Architecture Activism with Eve Olney in Cork.
 She recently published the book Durty Words with graphic designer Victoria Brunetta.
 Kate has just completed an MA by Research in Printmaking as a space for solidarity and dialogue at Limerick School of Art and Design.
 In 2009 Kate converted an old farmhouse and barn located outside of Kenmare, Co.
 Kerry into a ‘social space’, NomNom Café and Gallery.
 She ran this space for seven years.
 In its final year, NomNom Cafe culminated with NomShtock, an arts, music and well‐being festival that took place during the summer of 2014.
 Kate initiated and co-produced eight community events entitled ‘Volxkuche’ (The People’s Kitchen) at Sample Studios, Cork, between 2015 and 2017, and two community events entitled ‘The People’s Kitchen, Limerick’ after that.
 These events use food, conversation and performance as a platform for social solidarity.
 In 2018 Kate worked with poet Sarah Clancy to produce ‘Running the Gamut’, an anthology of creative writing from Galway and Lisdoonvarna funded by Amach LGBTQI and the Irish Human Rights and Equality Commission.
 Kate regularly exhibits nationally and internationally.
 Most recently, she exhibited her large-scale print installation work in Bern, Switzerland.

 Kerry Guinan is an artist, researcher, and curator exploring the relations of art, place, and capital in a neoliberal context.
 She is a graduate of Fine Art & Visual Culture at the National College of Art & Design, Ireland (2014) and is currently undertaking a Masters by Research to develop the practice of ‘relational socialist realism’ at the Limerick School of Art & Design, Ireland (2021).
 Guinan’s work involves interventions, social experiments, and performances in the contested public sphere.
 These have included the purchase of a gallery’s identity (126 © Kerry Guinan, 2014), a performative candidacy in an Irish General Election (Liberate Art, 2016), and an intervention supported by the A4 Sounds Artist-in-Residence Programme, which led to the artist being questioned by Garda Síochána (the Irish police force) (Presenting the Cultural Quarter, 2017).
 Her research has included The Impact and Instrumentalisation of Art in the Dublin Property Market (2016), a monograph demonstrating art’s impact on Dublin property prices.
 As a whole Guinan’s work considers the unseen, oppressive implications of contemporary art practice, including the practices of socially engaged art.
-Guinan was awarded the Arts Council of Ireland’s Next Generation Award in 2018 and is Curator of TULCA Festival of Visual Arts: TACTICAL MAGIC in Galway, Ireland, 2019.
+Guinan was awarded the Arts Council of Ireland’s Next Generation Award in 2018 and was the Curator of TULCA Festival of Visual Arts: TACTICAL MAGIC in Galway, Ireland, 2019.

 Eleanor Phillips is a multi-disciplinary artist whose speciality is working collaboratively within community contexts.
 She has a BA in Fine Art Sculpture, H.Dip in Community Arts Education and an MA in Public Art.
 To each project she takes her belief in the democratising process of collaborative art, her skills as a facilitator and her love of using readily accessible materials and renewable resources to co-create new ways of looking at the world.
 Past Projects have included Widow’s Conversation: honouring the experiences of grief within a culture of memorials, Belfast; Bureau of Enquiry: exploring power relations within homeless services, St. Louis, Missouri; The Northsiders Museum: curating a space for free exchange of memory and art within a retail unit, Northside Shopping Centre, Dublin.
 Exhibitions include INTERGENFEM at FiLiArt, Institute of Education, London and T’ART, Bones and Pearl Gallery (PIMP); Attitude Precedes Form, The Library Project, curated by Hilary Murray; Outpost, Mermaid Arts Centre, Co.
 Wicklow.
 Together with seven other artists she has founded Outpost Studios, Bray; is a founding board member and currently company secretary of Signal Arts Centre; and co-founder of pff publications with Rachel Fallon and Emma Finucane.
 She has been commissioned and supported by Arts Council Ireland, CREATE, Wicklow County Council, Craigavon County Council, Bray Urban District Council, PEACE III Arts and Diversity Fund, Northern Ireland, Regional Arts Council St. Louis, USA and City Council Celje, Slovenia.
 Her work is held in private and public collections including Wicklow County Council, Craigavon County Council and John Erickson Museum, Florida.